List of Fireman Sam characters: Norman Price

 Norman Stanley Price is the son of shopkeeper Dilys Price.
 He is a mischievous redhead turned scapegoat who loves playing practical jokes and skateboarding.
+He frequently causes accidents.

 From Series 6, Norman became more troublesome.
 He has shown interest in becoming a firefighter himself one day, but he also has said he was going to be a shepherd when he grows up as stated in the episode Sheepdog Trials.
 He has also shown to be interested in science, as seen in the episode Chemistry Set.

 He is based on Dennis the Menace from The Beano.

 Sarah and James

-Sarah and James Jones are twin siblings.
+Sarah and James Jones are two original characters from the original series.
+Sarah and James are twin siblings.
 Sarah is the older twin and James is the younger twin.
-They are the niece and nephew of Sam, the son and daughter of Charlie and Bronwyn Jones, and the grandson and granddaughter of Gareth Griffiths.
 In the first five series, the two of them respected each other very much and were very well-behaved, but as of the sixth series, they have a sibling rivalry with each other and are not as well-behaved as they used to be.

 Originally, Sarah and James were very similar to each other, but later series developed them to have their own personalities.
 Sarah developed into being very outgoing, way tougher and braver than James and being a bit of a tomboy.
 While James developed into being sensitive and cautious, as he is often scared of many things and lacks confidence.
-Both Sarah and James have also changed appearance throughout the original series, the fifth series and the CGI series, mostly with the clothing.
+Both Sarah and James changed appearance throughout the original series, the fifth series and the CGI series, mostly with the clothing.
 The two are always portrayed with short blonde hair.

+Their parents Charlie and Bronwyn Jones are introduced in Series 6, and their maternal grandfather Gareth Griffiths was introduced in Series 8.

 Mandy Flood

-Mandy Flood is an individual daughter living with Helen and Mike Flood.
+Mandy Flood is a young girl who is friends with Norman Price.
+She lives with her parents Helen and Mike Flood.
+Mandy is mixed race.

-Derek Abney Price

-Derek Abney Price is Norman's cousin.
+Derek Price

+Derek Price is Norman's cousin.
+He is first introduced in Series 7 Episode 17 Double Trouble, where he is revealed to be a goody-two-shoes, the opposite to his cousin Norman.

+Derek appears in the 2009 film Fireman Sam: The Great Fire of Pontypandy.
+He is known as Derek Abney in the Spanish dub.

 Hannah Sparkes

 Hannah Sparkes is an 11-year-old girl in a wheelchair introduced in series 9.
 She is the daughter of Joe and Lizzie Sparkes.
+She is also the third child in Pontypandy to have blond hair.

+Lily Chen

+Lily Chen is the toddler daughter of Mrs. Chen and the youngest character on the show.
+She has a plush toy called Sharky.

+Peter Kaminski

+Peter Kaminski is an 11-year-old boy introduced in Series 14.
+He speaks with a London accent and has a Polish half-sister named Krystyna.

+He is voiced by Arthur Smith Galiano who is the child actor to voice a main character in the series.